England’s Rugby World Cup 2023 fixtures, team and route to the final

 What is England’s next game?

-England’s opening Pool D match is against Argentina this Saturday, followed by Japan a week later.
+England’s opening Pool D match is against Argentina today (Saturday), followed by Japan a week later.

 Who’s in the England team?